streamlit/docs/content/library/get-started/main-concepts.md

 ## Pages

 As apps grow large, it becomes useful to organize them into multiple pages.
-This makes the app easier to manage as a developer, and easier to navigate as a user.
-Streamlit provides a friction-less way to create multipage apps.
+This makes the app easier to manage as a developer and easier to navigate as a user.
+Streamlit provides a frictionless way to create multipage apps.

 We designed this feature so that building a multipage app is as easy as building a single-page app!
 Just add more pages to an existing app as follows:

 1. In the folder containing your main script, create a new `pages` folder.
-Let’s say, your main script is named `main_page.py`.
+Let’s say your main script is named `main_page.py`.
 2. Add new `.py` files in the `pages` folder to add more pages to your app.
 3. Run `streamlit run main_page.py` as usual.